panique/mini2/README.md

 ## Configuration

-Index.php holds the configs for a theoretical development and production environment, like this.
+Index.php holds the configs for a development environment.
 Self-explaining.

 ```php
 $app->configureMode('development', function () use ($app) {